barbonara/anomalous-concept-detection/README.md

 │   ├── <model>_<technique>.ipynb   # Notebooks for testing specific techniques on models
 │   └── generate_x.ipynb            # Notebooks for generating datasets
-├── datasets/                   # Storage for datasets generated ├── src/                        # Source code for the prototype and additional scripts └── README.md
+├── datasets/                   # Storage for datasets generated └── README.md
 ```